 Arica Crootof (MS)

-As a U.S. Borlaug Fellow in Global Food Security, Arica is drawing on her interdisciplinary education – a B.A. in environmental science, a M.S. in hydrology and now a Ph.D. candidate in geography – to study dynamic interactions among human and natural systems.
+As a U.S. Borlaug Fellow in Global Food Security, Arica is draws on her interdisciplinary education – a B.A. in environmental science, a M.S. in hydrology and a Ph.D. in geography – to study dynamic interactions among human and natural systems.
 Her research investigates how Nepal’s hydropower boom affects water and food security in mountain communities.
 By working with diverse stakeholders including Farmer Managed Irrigation Systems, hydropower developers and operators as well as national policy and decision-makers, Arica is working to better understand the challenges of renewable energy development on water and food resources and find stakeholder-driven strategies that support renewable energy development that works for, not against, the farmers who live in these mountain communities.

 After completing her PhD, she was appointed Assistant Professor of Environmental Sustainability at the University of Montana Western.